orai-nlp/MSM/README.md

 INSTALLATION
 ============

-Installing the elh-absa requires the following steps:
+Installing MSM requires the following steps:

-If you already have installed in your machine JDK7 and MAVEN 3, please go to step 3 directly.
+If you already have installed in your machine JDK8 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps:

 1. Install JDK 1.8